-CBSA staff instil in the young people that join our projects that there is so much more to work than just earning money.
-Work keeps us busy, challenges and enables us to socialise, make new friends and build support networks.
+CBSA staff show the young people that join our projects that there is so much more to work than just earning money.
 Chesney is a young SYMF participant who shows us just how work can change a life for the better.

 Originally referred by to SYMF by Social Services in February 2016, Chesney was living in foster care and making the difficult transition from being a supported child to independent adulthood.